Disabled alternative access to the Montmartre Artists’ Studios Circuit

 Rue Norvins then right into Rue des Saules

 Continue down Rue Norvins and after about 100 metres take the first street to your right which is Rue des Saules.
-After your funicular detour you are now back on the trace of the original ‘In the Footsteps of the Artists’ tour, albeit going in the opposite direction.
 Rue des Saules falls away with a moderate to fairly steep downhill gradient, again, unfortunately, it is cobbled both on the pavement and the road.
 Continue for about 50 metres until you see a road branching right, this is Rue Cortot.

 The Montmartre Museum

-Rue Cortot leads to the Montmartre Museum which is marked point 5 on the blue disabled route and point 9 on the normal access route.
+Rue Cortot leads to the Montmartre Museum which is marked point 5.
 You may or may not wish to visit here.
 As you can see from the series of steps leading to the entrance on the photograph below, there is little provision for disabled access.

-When I asked about disabled access at the ticket office, I was told that if you announced yourself as disabled at the ticket desk then somebody would come and open a side door (presumably the arched door to the left in the picture).
+I asked about disabled access at the ticket office.
+I was told that if you announced yourself as disabled then somebody would come and open a side door.
+This, presumably, is the arched door to the left in the picture.
 You would then have access to the temporary exhibition space and the garden but not the main museum.

 The price of entry was, at the time of asking, (August 2018), 8.50 € for disabled and 12 € for normal access.
 Personally, in the case of the disabled admission price, I find this expensive for a museum that has not made the effort to facilitate access and for what you will see.
 The access up Rue Cortot is picturesque but a fairly difficult 50 metres as it is steep and narrow with no escape from cobbles.